Eek! The Cat: Home media

 For years, all that was available commercially was a single VHS tape with the episodes "Catsanova" and "HawaiiEek 5–0" on it.
 It was released in 1995.

 In July 2001, Eek! and other properties of Saban Entertainment were sold to The Walt Disney Company.
 As of 2017, no word from Disney has been spoken about releasing the series to DVD in North America.
+Episodes of the show have also yet to appear on streaming services, like Disney+.

 As with many other Saban Entertainment series, the only major English-language DVD release is by Czech distributor North Video, featuring both Czech and English audio and original video (with English-language text) in the original production order.
 The first 39 episodes were released on 12 volumes, from June 25 to September 17, 2010.